Learnuel1/SchoolMGT/readme.md

     **QUESTIONS**

-    Do student have ID if yes how is the ID generated?
+    Do students have ID if yes how is the ID generated?

-    ANSWER: Yes, the ID is the student roll number in the attantance register, this is called Admin Number.
+    ANSWER: Yes, the ID is the student's roll number in the attantance register, this is called Admin Number.

     ### **Required Modification For Student ID**